rethinkdb/www/_posts/2015-07-31-temperature-sensors-and-a-side-of-pi.md

 forever start ~/watcherRethinkDB.js
 ```

-# Finalizing Your First Sensor Setup
+# Finalizing your first sensor setup

 Lastly, we are going to give your setup a whirl.
 Reboot your Raspberry Pi and
 then get back to the command line.
 Let's check if the watcher script is running: